tasmota/docs/docs/Scripting-Language.md

     Copying a string to a number or reverse is supported

 `>B`
-executed on BOOT time and on save script
+executed on BOOT time before sensors are initialized and on save script

+`>BS`
+executed on BOOT time after sensors are initialized

 `>E`
 Executed when a Tasmota MQTT `RESULT` message is received, e.g., on `POWER` change.
 Also  Zigbee reports to  this section.